 - Train all classes independently in the essential life saving skills

 - Use peer training method, where we will train one class who then pass on their skills to another class and cascade that down through the year groups.
-All sessions we be suppoted by one of our instructors.
+All sessions will be suppoted by one of our instructors.

-All students upon completion will receive a certificate of achievement at the end of the day which will also include an Emergency Service career talk, for the budding Police Officers, Firefighters, Paramedics, Nurses and Doctors.
+All students upon completion will receive a certificate of achievement at the end of the day which will also include an Emergency Service career talk, for budding Police Officers, Firefighters, Paramedics, Nurses and Doctors.

 Who is this course for?